-Alabama’s Tagovailoa leaves game with ankle injury
+Alabama’s Tagovailoa likely out 1 game with ankle injury

 TUSCALOOSA, Ala.
-(AP) — Alabama quarterback Tua Tagovailoa left in the first half against Tennessee with an ankle injury.
+(AP) — Alabama quarterback Tua Tagovailoa left in the first half against Tennessee with a left ankle injury and is expected to miss at least one game.

 Tagovailoa walked off the field and was taken to the sideline medical tent during the second quarter Saturday night.
-The 2018 Heisman Trophy runner-up then was escorted to the locker room while Mac Jones took his place and started the second half.
+The 2018 Heisman Trophy runner-up then was escorted to the locker room while Mac Jones took his place.

-ESPN reported that he was not expected to return to the game.
-Tennessee quarterback Brian Maurer also was hurt in the first half.
+No. 1 Alabama’s coach Nick Saban says Tagovailoa is likely to miss the Arkansas game with the injury.
+Tennessee quarterback Brian Maurer also was hurt in the first half, sustaining a concussion.

-Crimson Tide coach Nick Saban told ESPN Tagovailoa twisted an ankle and that he wasn’t sure of the quarterback’s status for the second half.

 Tagovailoa called a timeout just before the play clock ran out after a sack and walked to the sideline.